-Stories from the Swan Hill District Health community that help us continually improve our care and services.
+A variety of stories from the Swan Hill District Health community that help us to continually improve our care and services.

 “SHDH are quick to engage interpreter services” A 44-year-old refugee from Afghanistan, AJ moved to Swan Hill from Western Australia, in November, 2017, after arriving in Australia by boat in 2013.

 “Margaret Moore was always a trailblazer” even as a young woman when she packed up her life at Batemans Bay, and headed off to find regular work.